subhadipchowdhury/subhadipchowdhury.github.io/index.md

 ## Research Interests

 My primary research area is low-dimensional topological dynamics, especially the theory of nonabelian group actions on the circle.
 I have also contributed to the theory of formal languages, aiming to solve combinatorial group theory problems using topological methods.
 I am broadly interested in topics related to geometric group theory, complex dynamics, and big mapping class groups.
 My papers and preprints are linked on my [research page](research).

+I received my Ph.D. from the University of Chicago under the direction of Prof. [Danny Calegari](http://math.uchicago.edu/~dannyc/).

 </div>